mattr21/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website relies on multiple fixed layouts that are selected when the site detetcs the available space.
+A responsive website dynamically arranges the design based on the viewport size.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first means designing your layout for mobile first and then working your way out to tablet and desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It makes the conversion easier by making 1rem = 10px instead of 1rem = 16px.

 4. How would you describe preprocessing to someone new to CSS?
+Preprocessing adds more fucnitonality than traditional css offers.
+You write in a slightly different syntax which then goes through a compiler and spits out a traditional css format.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favoite is nesting and what gives me the most trouble are parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.